 There are two daily overnight crossings with the conventional ferries of Anek-Superfast company and Minoan Lines company.

 Both crossings depart at 21:00 (9pm), the duration of the trip with Anek-Superfast company is about 9 hours while the one with Minoan Lines takes approximately 9,5 hours until it reaches its destination.
-The price ranges between 31 up until 126 euro depending on the selected ferry company and type of accommodation.

 Keep in mind that in case you are considering on going back to Piraeus there is a return trip discount in case you book both tickets in advance.

 Heraklion is the capital and the largest city of Crete.
 The city will hypnotize you with its unique historical sights, incredibly beautiful sandy beaches, and exotic nature.

 The town as a whole has beautiful traces of Venetian architecture such as the Lion's Square Morosini Fountain, the Venetian Loggia, which now houses part of Heraklion's Town Hall, and the St. Mark's Basilica, which now houses the municipal art gallery.

 One of the prettiest attractions is the archaeological museum which is considered one of the most intriguing in the world, referred to Minoan art.

 One of the most popular attractions of Crete is the Palace of Knossos, a magnificent monument of civilization architecture.
 The palace is located about 5km away from the city center, though you can safely get there by public transportation.